 Transfer your smaller balances to the card with the lowest interest rate.
 (Got too much debt to consolidate right now?
 Then work toward that goal.

-• You’re done!
+Reduce the number of bills you have to pay - and better manage debt - by consolidating.
+You’re done!
 Isn’t it easy now that you’ve got everything you need in one place?
 Don’t wait until tomorrow to mail them, or you might forget to do it.
 Put the entire stack of payments in the mailbox.
-See each bill through to completion (payment stub filled out, check enclosed, envelope sealed, stamped, and addressed) before moving on to the next one.
+See each bill through to completion (payment stub filled out, check enclosed, envelope sealed, stamped, and addressed) before moving on to the next one. #STACK OF BILLS TO PAY FULL#

 Using your calculator, quickly add up the total due for all of the bills.Ĭheck your balance online to make sure you have enough funds to make the full payment on each bill before you start writing checks.
 Take out all of the bills from the appropriate accordion folder.
 On the 10th and the 25th of each month - bill-paying days - roll the cart to your desk, the dining room table, or wherever you’ll write the checks to pay your bills.
 Check the payment due date and drop in the appropriate accordion file.
 Store the following bill-paying items in one of the baskets in the cart: roll of stamps address labels or return address stamp and ink pad calculator blank envelopes (in case you lose the one that came with the bill and pens (If the basket is made of metal wire, keep the pens in a plastic baggie so they don’t fall through the bottom).
 Hang these in order after the two accordion folders.
 Clearly label each one: “Bills paid, January 2017,” etc.